Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Evaluation and Applications of in Multimodal Learning

 \textbf{Case Study 2: Mental health.} Suicide is the second leading cause of death among adolescents~\citep{cdc}.
-Intensive monitoring of behaviors via adolescents' frequent use of smartphones may shed new light on the early risk of suicidal ideations~\citep{glenn2014improving,nahum2018just}, since smartphones provide a valuable and natural data source with rich behavioral markers spanning online communication, keystroke patterns, and application usage~\citep{liang2021mobile}.
-We used a dataset, \textsc{MAPS}, of mobile behaviors from high-risk adolescent populations with consent from participating groups (approved by NIH IRB for central institution and secondary sites).
+Intensive monitoring of behaviors via adolescents' frequent use of smartphones may shed new light on the early risk of suicidal ideations~\citep{glenn2014improving,nahum2018just}, since smartphones provide rich behavioral markers~\citep{liang2021mobile}.
+We used a dataset, \textsc{MAPS}, of mobile behaviors from high-risk consenting adolescent populations (approved by IRB).
 Passive sensing data is collected from each participant’s smartphone across $6$ months.
 The modalities include (1) \textit{text} entered by the user represented as a bag of top $1000$ words, (2) \textit{keystrokes} that record the exact timing and duration of each typed character, and (3) \textit{mobile applications} used per day as a bag of $137$ apps.
 Every morning, users self-report their daily mood, which we discretized into $-1,0,+1$.
-In total, \textsc{MAPS} dataset has $844$ samples from $17$ participants.
+In total, \textsc{MAPS} has $844$ samples from $17$ participants.

-\textbf{Results}: We first experiment with MAPS$_{T,A}$ using text and application usage features. \name\ measures show that MAPS$_{T,A}$ has high synergy ($0.26$) and low redundancy and uniqueness ($0.08$).
-The synthetic dataset $y=(z_2^*,z_c^*)$ has the most similar interactions, which enables us to select models \textsc{Rec}, \textsc{MulT}, and \textsc{EF}, which turned out to achieve $100\%$, $86\%$, and $76\%$ of the best-performing model respectively.
-We also experiment with MAPS$_{T,K}$ using text and keystroke features.
-MAPS$_{T,K}$ has high synergy ($0.40$), some redundancy ($0.12$), and low uniqueness ($0.04$).
-We found $\mathcal{D}_S$ has the most similar interactions and our suggested models \textsc{Lower}, \textsc{Rec}, and \textsc{Tensor} were indeed found to be the top 3 best-performing models on MAPS$_{T,K}$.
-This shows that model selection is quite effective on MAPS.
+\textbf{Results}: We first experiment with MAPS$_{T,K}$ using text and keystroke features. \name\ measures show that MAPS$_{T,K}$ has high synergy ($0.40$), some redundancy ($0.12$), and low uniqueness ($0.04$).
+We found the purely synergistic dataset $\mathcal{D}_S$ has the most similar interactions and the suggested models \textsc{Lower}, \textsc{Rec}, and \textsc{Tensor} that work best on $\mathcal{D}_S$ were indeed the top 3 best-performing models on MAPS$_{T,K}$, indicating that model selection is effective.
+Model selection also retrieves the best-performing model on MAPS$_{T,A}$ using text and app usage features.